Thermodynamics of Bosonic Higher Spin Fields: Massless Bosonic Higher spin fields

-This result shows that the average energy of canonical ensemble of the thermodynamical system of massless free bosonic HS fields is not in agreement with the equipartition theorem [12], hence it deviates from classical nature of fields, therefore it is the key signature of quantum nature of massless free bosonic HS fields.
-However, the specific heat at constant volume of thermodynamical system of massless free bosonic HS fields is
+This result shows that the average energy of the quantum statistical system of massless free bosonic HS fields is independent of spin $s$ of the fields and it is not in agreement with the equipartition theorem [14], hence it deviates from classical nature of fields, therefore it is the key signature of quantum statistical nature of massless free bosonic higher spin fields.
+Nevertheless, I have plotted the spectrum of average energy verses $\beta $ by using the equation(14) over four dimensional Minkowski spacetime as follows

-The specific heat at constant volume of this thermodynamical system could diverges at the thermodynamic limit $V \to \infty$ (IR divergences) and also the integral part of its diverges at large momenta (UV divergence).
-However, the entropy of a massless free bosonic Higher spin fields is connect with the microscopic nature (Quantum statistical) of massless free bosonic HS fields and macroscopic nature of thermodynamical system of its